- 1 Why coach rowing with data?

 Create a Session

-Click the Add Session button and you will see this page:
+Click the Add Session menu item and you will see this page:

 On the left is a list of any sessions that you have already created for the selected athlete.
 Again, you canuse the green button to switch to another athlete.
 If you don’t see all sessions, check the Time Period that is selected (This Week is the default).
 You may need to select a different time period to display the missing sessions.
 On the right is the form where you will create your new session for the given athlete.